somia/ninchat-sdk-ios/README.md

 func ninchat(_ session: NINChatSession, didOutputSDKLog message: String) {
     log.debug("** NINCHAT SDK **: \(message)")
 }

+/// This method is called when the SDK was unable to resume a session using provided credentials.
+/// The return value determines if the SDK should initiate a new session or not. func ninchatDidFail(toResumeSession session: NINChatSession) -> Bool {
+  	return true
+}
 ```

 #### Info.plist keys Required by the SDK